1. Introduction

 Members need to be prepared to work out of session.
 Careful planning between ARPANSA and the advisory bodies will be essential to ensure that such work does not become unreasonable or unduly burdensome for members.
 Nevertheless, inter-sessional work is a necessity to achieve the expected outcomes.

-Meetings of Council and NSC are normally held at one of ARPANSA’s offices, but may be held in other locations from time to time.
-Travel arrangements will be made by ARPANSA in accordance with Australian Government guidelines.
+Meetings of Council, RHC, and NSC are normally held at one of ARPANSA’s offices, but may be held in other locations from time to time.
+Flight arrangements will be made by ARPANSA and allowances for travel and accommodation will be made in accordance with Australian Government guidelines.

 3.3 Meeting papers

-Meeting papers should be concise and to the point and follow a prescribed format.
+Meeting papers should be concise and to the point and follow a prescribed format using Council and Committee templates.
 The papers may be supplemented with supporting material as necessary.
+The support from ARPANSA that may be provided in the development of meeting papers is detailed in Section 4, below.

 Meeting papers will be circulated electronically to members at least a week before the meeting (but not distributed in hard copy) to allow members to discuss particular issues and draft documents.